camunda/camunda-docs/docs/guides/getting-started-orchestrate-api-endpoints.md

 ## Additional resources and next steps

 - Dive deeper into [connectors](/components/integration-framework/introduction.md#connectors).
-- Learn more about Camunda Platform 8 and what it can do by reading [What is Camunda Platform 8](/components/concepts/what-is-camunda-platform-8.md) or watching a [platform overview video](https://bit.ly/3TjNEm7) in our Academy.
+- Learn more about Camunda Platform 8 and what it can do by reading [What is Camunda Platform 8](/components/concepts/what-is-camunda-platform-8.md) or watching our [Platform Overview video](https://bit.ly/3TjNEm7) in Camunda Academy.